rachelbrought/Student-Portfolio/CritiqueByDesign.md

 - "I feel like that survey question just makes the chart more confusing"
 - "I didn't realize until I looked at it for awhile that some of the colors and attributes repeat."
 - "The first thing I paid attention to were all the words at the top."
-- "I found history museum really quickly"
+- "I found historic site really quickly"

 For my next sketch, I decided to do a stylistic mockup on Canva and create a more sensible and less overwhelming color pallette.
 I decided to have warm colors represent more external qualities, such as active, adventurous, and social--and have cool colors represent more internal, emotional qualities like challenging/thought provoking, beautiful, and emotionally powerful.
 I also deleted the Survey question and made the title more clear so that the inclusion of the question wasn't necessary.
 Here is my second sketch that I made via canva: